 Gilda's Club South Jersey History

 Founded in memory of comedienne Gilda Radner, Gilda’s Club South Jersey opened its signature red door in the fall of 2002 thanks to the efforts and seed funding from the Ruth Newman Shapiro Cancer and Heart Fund (RNS).
-Our first Clubhouse, located on North Carolina Avenue in Atlantic City was the RNS Show House, which RNS donated to us and we stayed in for a few years, but space was limited and we soon outgrew the space.
+Our first Clubhouse, located on North Carolina Avenue in Atlantic City was the RNS Show House, which RNS donated to us and we stayed in for a few years, but we soon outgrew the space.

 In 2009, the organization secured our down payment for our permanent “home” at 700 New Road in Linwood, thanks to the leadership of our Board and a multi-year pledge from coin canister collections, generously donated to us by Wawa Charities.
 Later that year, Gilda’s Clubs and Wellness Communities nationwide merged to become one organization, The Cancer Support Community.